 Most common office worker injuries in Maryland

 Office environments pose a unique set of risks from other lines of employment.
-Working in a seated position almost all day, typing on a computer and talking on the phone sets you up for ergonomic injuries like back and neck pain, repetitive stress injuries, or eye strain to develop.
+Lifting and carrying files, traveling from different offices and locations, and repetitive typing all pose injury risks.
 Other accidents that tend to happen in office settings include trip and falls, sickness from poor ventilation, or occupational diseases.
 Depending on the severity, these injuries can require treatment that causes you to miss work.

 Office injuries can occur after sudden acute trauma or they may develop slowly over time and become chronic.
 The following types of injuries are common in an office environment:

 - Car accidents while performing work-related duties.
 Office workers are sometimes asked to run errands or make trips during working hours.
+Others are required to travel around to worksites as part of their employment.
 If you are injured in a collision while in the course of your job duties, you may be entitled to compensation.

 - Slip and fall injuries.
 Wet and slippery surfaces can cause slip and fall accidents.
 Office clutter can also cause trip and falls.
 Serious falls can lead to broken bones, head injuries, or even spinal cord injuries.